Rishi2795/Shrubyvore/README.md

 After registration, users can log in to access personalized gardening tips.
 Home Page (About Page):

-The home page serves as an introduction to Greenify, providing users with an overview of the platform and its features.
+The home page serves as an introduction to Shrubyvore, providing users with an overview of the platform and its features.
 Designed with a welcoming, nature-inspired aesthetic, the home page introduces the user to the website’s mission of promoting sustainable gardening practices.
 Explore Button: